EY Modern Slavery Statement 2022

-Our governance and compliance framework for suppliers is set out in EY’s Global Procurement Policy, which contains the codes and policies that govern the processes pertaining to supplier engagement and the minimum requirements and prohibitions with respect to the purchasing of goods and services on behalf of EY.
-The policy outlines the requirement that all contracts with suppliers should include the obligation for the supply to comply with the EY Supplier Code of Conduct (or equivalent standards).
+Our governance and compliance framework for suppliers is set out in EY’s Global Procurement Policy, which contains the codes and policies that govern supplier engagement and the minimum requirements and prohibitions that apply within our supply chain.

 Supplier Code of Conduct

 Our Supplier Code of Conduct (“Supplier Code of Conduct”), which is publicly available on the firm’s website, sets out clear standards of business conduct and ethics that we require our suppliers to abide by.
 Our suppliers are required to adhere to the code (or equivalent standards) and often the Supplier Code of Conduct is incorporated into our terms with the supplier.